ibm-cloud-docs/databases-for-postgresql-gen2/getting-started.md

 ```
 {: pre}

-The command prompts for the admin password and then runs the `psql` CLI to connect to the database.
+The command prompts for the `manager` user password and then runs the `psql` CLI to connect to the database.
 To install the Cloud Databases plug-in, see [Connecting with psql documentation here](/docs/databases-for-postgresql?topic=databases-for-postgresql-connecting-psql).

 ### The `--parameters` parameter
 {: #flags-params-service-endpoints}